Skip to the content.

 How the Optimizer Uses Constraints

-The ProductionOptimizer uses a smart fallback mechanism:
+The ProductionOptimizer uses a multi-level decision process:

 boolean hasEnabledConstraints = constrained.getCapacityConstraints().values().stream()